Romans 3:1

 all-powerful.
 He can change anything.
 How can He judge us, when we are what He

 made us to be?
-Paul addresses this argument in Rom.
-3:3-7.
+Paul addresses this argument in Romans 3:3-7.
 He said, "For what if some

 did not believe? shall their unbelief make the faith of God without effect?
 God

-conclusion you come to when you think on these things, if you are going to be
+to when you think on these things, if you are going to be consistent with the

 Knowing such things makes the gospel of